-My best advice for square face shapes is to pay attention to the length and subtle details of your bangs.
+My best advice for square face shapes is to pay attention to your bangs’ length and subtle details.
 A collarbone-length lob with a see-through fringe adds a delicate touch.
 It can be very flattering and create softness.
 To keep this look polished, use Schwarzkopf OSIS+ Strong Finish Firm Hold Hairspray.

-Over the course of this year, the fringe has evolved into many styles.
+Over this year, the fringe has evolved into many styles.
 This makes it possible for a variety of features and hair textures.
 Face-framing bottleneck bangs are long and soft and are best for wavy to straight hair.
 These hair textures are made for easy styling.
 A daily refresh can be easy.
 All you need are tools to help control the style.
-A blow dryer, flat iron, round brush, and velcro rollers are just to name a few.
+A blow dryer, flat iron, round brush, and velcro rollers are just a few.

 Wispy see-through bangs are a nice break from all the blunt and side-swept styles we’ve seen lately.
 Help your stylist by bringing in some photos of bangs you like in this style for the best results.
 This will help you both create a perfect version of these bangs that are tailored to you.

 It’s amazing how choppy bangs can change your entire look.
-If you are ready to try bangs, ask your stylist to start small.
+Ask your stylist to start small if you are ready to try bangs.
 Just a few choppy pieces in the middle blended into the sides can make a big impact.
 To blend bangs into the sides of your hair, start with the middle part.
-Then over direct each side to the opposite side of the head and cut.
-If you want to see and be seen…get the bangs.
+Then, over-direct each side to the opposite side of the head and cut.
+If you want to see and be seen…get that square face bangs.

 To keep medium-length hair moving, try internal layers with a curtain fringe.
-Layers that are cut seamlessly into the hair move with ease without the look of traditional layers.
+Layers cut seamlessly into the hair move easily without the look of traditional layers.
 Help conceal a longer face shape with curtain bangs that bring softness around the face.

-Curtain bangs are the trend to try this year.
+Have you ever wondered, “Would I look good with bangs?”
+You’re not alone.
+Curtain bangs are the right choice for you; they’re the trend to try this year!
 Curtain bangs can be easily sprayed or pinned back, so it isn’t too much of a commitment.
-They can also take attention away from the jawline and soften the features nicely.
+They can also remove attention from the jawline and soften the features nicely.

 Long curtain bangs are a great way to elongate the face.
 Keeping softer lines within the haircut is ideal for those with a square facial shape wanting to soften their face shape.

-Bangs for a square face brings a much needed softness to a strong face shape.
+Bangs for a square face bring a much-needed softness to a strong face shape.
 Side-swept bangs are the most low-maintenance of any bang type.

-For women over 40, adding bangs can be flattering and will help elongate the face.
-Plus, adding bangs are perfect for covering fine lines.
+For women over 40, adding bangs can be flattering and help elongate the face.
+Plus, adding bangs is perfect for covering fine lines.

 Long hair with bangs helps break up the length, giving it more shape and making the haircut more interesting.

-A shaggy crop with a fringe looks incredible with curly hair and on a square face!
+A shaggy crop with a fringe looks incredible with curly hair and a square jaw!
 If you’re lucky enough to have both, this is a cut you have to try.
-To flawlessly finish this look, add in a sculpting product before air drying or diffusing.
+To finish this look flawlessly, add a sculpting product before air drying or diffusing.
 EuforaStyle’s “Sculpture” Glaze is a great choice as it defines and de-frizzes curls without weighing them down.

 A lob with bangs is another “must” for square faces.
 To make this cut the most flattering, keep your length below the chin but above the shoulder, and go for the curtain bang.
 This will compliment your face shape and draw attention to your best features.

 Wispy bangs are a great way to contour a square face.
 Purposeful snips paired with little peekaboos of the face will shine light where you want and hide what you don’t.
-Wispy bangs tend to look best with smooth tresses, so be sure to utilize a smoothing serum or cream during your blow dry.
+Wispy bangs on square face shapes can look best with smooth tresses, so be sure to utilize a smoothing serum or cream during your blow dry.
 REF of Sweden’s “Stay Smooth” is a great option as it works for any hair type.

-Women over 50 are hitting the rewind button by choosing textured crops and choppy bangs.
+Women over 50 hit the rewind button by choosing textured crops and choppy bangs.
 This youthful cut brings life to aging hair by utilizing endless layers and razored edges.
-Ultra high fashion and super on trend, this choppy crop serves major movement, huge volume, and a playful spirit.
+This choppy crop is Ultra high fashion and super on trend and serves major movement, huge volume, and a playful spirit.

-Softer, rounder bangs for a square face helps change the face shape for a more flattering style.
+Softer, rounder bangs for a square face help change the face shape for a more flattering style.
 For older women, adding texture and accentuating high points in the face gives a youthful look.

 This cut is the perfect cut for women over 60!
 The layering in this style is so soft and flattering, making your face shape look its best.
 If you’re on the fence about trying this style, talk to your stylist and take the plunge.

 Long bangs are another flattering option for a face that’s square.
-Utilizing soft, gradual angles around the eye line and cheek bones help balance the strength of the the jaw line.
+Utilizing soft, gradual angles around the eye line and cheekbones helps balance the strength of the jawline.

-Styling Tip: To get your bangs to lay just right, try a soft bump with a flat iron, or XL curling iron, after they’re dry.
+Styling Tip: Try a soft bump with a flat iron or XL curling iron after drying to get your bangs to lay just right.
 Try the BaByliss Pro 1.5″ Spring Curling Iron or the 1.5″ Vented Flat Iron to get this look.

-Short hair cuts with bangs can be a challenge on angular face shapes, but it’s totally possible!
-It’s important to know how to tailor bangs for a square face shape so you can achieve the look you desire.
+Short hair cuts with bangs can challenge angular face shapes, but it’s possible!
+It’s important to know how to tailor bangs for a square face shape to achieve the desired look.
 The key is seamless texture and a lot of blending.
-Keeping things blended around the face and ends will soften the jaw line and distract from harsh angles.
+Blending things around the face and ends will soften the jawline and distract from harsh angles.